alaindanet/website/content/home/about.md

 # About

 My research interests span all aspects of community ecology, with an emphasis on plant community and biotic interactions.
-I am currently developing several research topics namely (i) the modulation of species interactions according to stress and disturbance, (ii) the integration of positive interactions in ecological theory, (iii) the effects of species interactions on the properties of communities and ecosystems such as their stability.
-I believe that consequent conceptual advances in Ecology come from the close integration between mechanistic models and empirical observations, so I develop both theoretical and empirical approaches.
+I investigate the modulation of species interactions according to environment and the effects of species interactions on the properties of community and ecosystems.
+I try to develop both theoretical and empirical approaches and I believe that consequent conceptual advances in Ecology come from the close integration of those two approaches.